A positional $\mathbf{\Pi}^0_3$-complete objective: Positionality of SumToInfinity

-\begin{example} Before proving the $(\kappa, \STI)$-almost-universality of $U$, we give one example of a morphism of a tree into $U$.
+\begin{example} Before proving the $(\kappa, \STI)$-almost-universality of $U$, we give an example of a morphism of a tree into $U$.
 We consider the tree $T$ from Figure~\ref{fig:morphismExample}.
-The \blue{blue} tuples next to each vertex indicate a possible morphism from $T$ to $U$.
-The morphism given is exactly the one built by our proof of almost-universality below; we incite the reader to come back to this example as an illustration of the upcoming proof. \lipicsEnd \end{example}
+The \blue{blue} tuples next to each vertex indicate a morphism from $T$ to $U$.
+The morphism given is exactly the one built by our proof of almost-universality below; we refer back to this example during the proof. \lipicsEnd \end{example}

-\subparagraph{Almost-universality of $U$.} We now prove the following.
+\subparagraph*{Almost-universality of $U$.} We now prove the following.

 \begin{theorem} The graph $U$ is $(\kappa, \STI)$-almost-universal. \end{theorem}